Nonperturbative Waveguide Quantum Electrodynamics: Asymptotic Light-Matter Decoupling: general formalism

 \section{Asymptotic Light-Matter Decoupling: general formalism}

-We begin by developing a general theory of a single quantum emitter coupled to arbitrary quantized electromagnetic environment.
-To analyze nonperturbative regimes, we use a disentangling unitary transformation that can asymptotically decouple light and matter degrees of freedom in the strong-coupling limit.
+We first develop a general theory of a single quantum emitter coupled to arbitrary quantized electromagnetic environment.
+We use a disentangling unitary transformation that can asymptotically decouple light and matter degrees of freedom in the strong-coupling limit.
 This {\it asymptotically decoupled} (AD) frame significantly simplifies the analysis of strongly interacting light-matter systems, which allows us to explore the entire coupling region, even beyond the ultrastrong coupling regimes.
 We will later apply the framework to a concrete model of coupled cavity array in Sec.~\ref{sec:app}.
 While a single-emitter setup is considered in this section, we will generalize the whole formalism to multi-emitter cases in Sec.~\ref{sec:cas}.